announcement

 NSD1

-Below is a summary for the NSD1 gene observed in research publications.
+The information for this summary of NSD1-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 What is NSD1-related syndrome?

-NSD1-related syndrome happens when there are changes to the NSD1 gene.
+NSD1-related syndrome happens when there are changes in the NSD1 gene.
 These changes can keep the gene from working as it should.
-NSD1-related syndrome is also called Sotos syndrome.

 Key Role

-The NSD1 gene plays a key role in the basic function of the cell.
+The NSD1 gene plays a key role in the basic functioning of the cell.

 Symptoms

-Because the NSD1 gene is important in the development and function of brain cells, many people who have NSD1-related syndrome have:
+Because the NSD1 gene is important for brain activity, many people who have NSD1-related syndrome have:

 Support Resources